matomo-org/developer-documentation/docs/generated/master/Piwik/DataTable.md

 <a name="getRowsCountRecursive" id="getRowsCountRecursive"></a>
 ### `getRowsCountRecursive()`

-Returns the number of rows in this DataTable summed with the row count of each subtable in the DataTable hierarchy.
+Returns the number of rows in the entire DataTable hierarchy.

-This includes the subtables of subtables and further descendants.
+This is the number of rows in this DataTable summed with the row count of each descendant subtable.

 #### Signature